 The first finds ever were found in the Iraqi countryside, specifically in Tell ed-Derr, a mound that rises about 70 km from Baghdad and in which remains of the plant dating back to 2000 BC were found. .
 Thanks to the inhabitants of the Nile, various medical properties of cumin were discovered which, until the Middle Ages, made it the most widespread and popular species of the entire world cuisine.
 The latter is in fact particularly rich in iron, an essential element for any good diet and essential for different moments of life including growth and menstruation, moments in which you risk having less.

 In addition, its digestive properties have been known since ancient times, so much so that one of the most popular remedies of Indians for this type of problem is a decoction of cumin.
-Some studies have also highlighted potential anti-carcinogenic properties, but only recently began to study in depth this spice, which almost disappeared in Europe since the Middle Ages.
+Some studies have also highlighted potential anti-carcinogenic properties, but it has only recently begun to study in depth this spice, which almost disappeared in Europe since the Middle Ages.

 Paprika, the Ottoman spice